Characters of the Overwatch franchise: Development

-Overwatch 2 was announced in November 2019, with plans for both a normal PvP element as with the original game and a Player versus Environment (PVE) mode.
-With the introduction of Echo, the 32nd hero to Overwatch, in March 2020, Kaplan stated that the team's focus was now on Overwatch 2 and it was unlikely they would release any additional heroes prior to the game's release.
+Overwatch 2 was announced in November 2019, with plans for both a normal PvP element, as with the original game, and a Player versus Environment (PVE) mode.
+With the introduction of Echo, the 32nd hero to Overwatch, in March 2020, Kaplan stated that the team's focus was now on Overwatch 2 and it was unlikely they would release any additional heroes before the game's release.

 After some delays, including the departure of Kaplan and lead character designer Geoff Goodman, Overwatch 2 was released in open early access with its PvP mode in October 2022, with the PvE mode to come later in 2023.
-While at announcement there was some intent to have a shared multiplayer experience between Overwatch and Overwatch 2, Overwatch 2 was instead released as a free to play title, with a player's earned cosmetics brought over into Overwatch 2.
+While there was some intent to have a shared multiplayer experience between Overwatch and Overwatch 2 at announcement, Overwatch 2 instead replaced Overwatch entirely; It released as a free to play title, with the player's cosmetics brought over into Overwatch 2.
 Overwatch 2 was designed to play faster and avoid the slow pace that some Overwatch games had become, in part due to the use of "crowd control" (CC) abilities to hamper progress.
 To correct this, Overwatch 2 is nominally played with five players on each team, with role-fixed games using two damage, two support, and one tank.
 This necessitated changes to several characters' skill kits to match; notably, Orisa's kit has a significant rework to remove her shield and her CC abilities, while Doomfist was reworked from damage into a tank class.
 Overwatch 2 also launched with three new heroes, bringing the total roster to 35 by October 2022.
-Initially, new heroes for Overwatch 2 were introduced as a free unlock on a seasonal battle pass with a means to acquire them later through other challenges by players that did not purchase the battle pass, but since March 2024, Blizzard made new heroes available to all players without any purchase.
+Initially, new heroes for Overwatch 2 were introduced as a free unlock on a seasonal battle pass with a means to acquire them later through other challenges by players that did not purchase the battle pass, but since March 2024, Blizzard has made new heroes available to all players without any purchase.

-New characters introduced to the game around 2025, including Hazard and Wuyang, were designs to be more aspirational due to their personal struggles and challenges, as to allow players to make connections with the characters, according to lead concept artist Daryl Tan.
+New characters introduced to the game around 2025, including Hazard and Wuyang, were designed to be more aspirational through personal struggles and challenges, allowing players to connect with characters, according to lead concept artist Daryl Tan.
 This direction meant that the character design team was moving away from "oddball" characters, like Wrecking Ball and Ramattra, in favor of more conventional designs, according to Tan, but they still plan to introduce more of these unusual characters in the future.

+Blizzard rebranded Overwatch 2 as simply Overwatch in February 2026, as well as resetting the season numbering as they shifted to more narrative-driven seasons.
+Five new heroes were introduced with this rebranding, with an additional hero planned for release in each of the subsequent five seasons.